 A Tale of a Birding Fallout Continued

 The day was not all wondrous.
-The dark side of a fallout is the effect it has on migratory birds.
+The dark side of a bird fallout is its physical toll on migratory birds.
 Having spent 10+ hours crossing the Gulf of Mexico without stopping, many birds are tired, starving, and cold.
 When they experience adverse conditions, it hastens their imperiled condition.
-We likely experienced over ten birds, of various species, die from exhaustion, starvation, and hypothermia during those few hours of birding.
+We likely experienced over ten birds of various species die from exhaustion, starvation, and hypothermia during those few hours of birding.
 This magical event takes its toll on songbirds.

 How to capture a migratory bird fallout?

 At one point during this bird fallout, I put my camera down.
 I captured more of the day by simply watching and experiencing this event.
 However, fallouts can present unique photography opportunities.
 These exhausted sky gems are often too tired to worry about predators, so photo opportunities increase.
 However, make sure you are being ethical when photographing these tired beauties.

 My favorite bridge camera recommendation for birding: Sony RX10 IV!